econia-labs/econia-v5/doc/architecture-specification.md

    deposits will be held in a global vault in order to reduce borrows.
 Since anyone can deposit into the global vault store, there is no way to ensure the global ceiling is static.
-1. Market orders and swaps `SHALL` fill into a user's market account.
 1. When a user deposits to or withdraws from their market account, assets `SHALL` transact against a global base/quote vault for the entire market.
 1. There `SHALL` be a hard-coded constant restricting the number of open orders